 This dressing is in the ‘salad cream’ style.
 It is delicious drizzled over cos lettuce, steamed asparagus or hot-smoked trout.

-NOTE: As the dressing contains egg, it must be stored in the refrigerator quite quickly after making.
-Store the dressing in the fridge and use within a few days.
-It seems like a bit of a fuss to make, but is actually quite simple, and more forgiving than a mayonnaise.
+NOTE: As the dressing contains egg, it must be stored in the refrigerator quite quickly after making and used within a few days.
+It may appear a bit of a fuss to make, but is actually quite simple, and more forgiving than a mayonnaise.
 It's a nice change from oil and vinegar dressings and you can adjust the sugar/mustard/salt ratio to taste.
 Add fresh herbs from the garden when serving or use a herb vinegar – tarragon vinegar would work well.

 |Mix the vinegar with 3/4 cup of water in a jug or bowl.
 Whisk the egg in a separate bowl until frothy then whisk it into the vinegar mixture a little at a time.|

-Place the bowl over the saucepan, ensuring it is stable, and whisk for about 8-10 minutes, until the mixture starts to thicken slightly.
-Add the butter one piece at a time and whisk until it melts and is fully incorporated into the dressing.
-Stir for another 2 minutes with a wooden spoon; the mixture should have a silky gloss and thinly coat the back of a spoon.
-(If you taste the dressing at this stage it may seem sharp, but will mellow and balance as it chills.
-Adjust seasoning once it has chilled).
+Place the bowl over the saucepan, ensuring it is stable, and whisk the mixture for about 8–10 minutes, until it starts to thicken slightly.
+Add the butter, one piece at a time, and whisk until it melts and is fully incorporated into the dressing.
+Stir for another 2 minutes with a wooden spoon – the mixture should have a silky gloss and thinly coat the back of the spoon.
+(If you taste the dressing at this stage it may seem sharp, but it will mellow and balance as it chills.
+Adjust the seasoning once it has chilled.)